swildermann/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

 - Visit [performance best practices for serverless SQL pool](best-practices-sql-on-demand.md) to optimize query.

-## CREATE 'STATEMENT' is not supported in master database
+## CREATE STATEMENT is not supported in master database

 If your query fails with the error message: